ideaflare/ideaflare.github.io/_posts/2017-06-19-architecture.markdown

 ---
 > "Think in the small like you think in the large." _-Rich Hickey_

 Qualities of good code also apply to the bigger picture.
 Software architecture is about the organization of code.
-The biggest qualities of robust system designs are
+The main qualities of robust system designs are
  * Separation of Concerns
  * Strong domain boundaries
- * Known depenencies
+ * Known dependencies

 This is largely a bullet point breakdown of concepts without the what & why they help to manage complexity.
 I didn't want to elaborate this post to the extent of writing a book (yet!).
 So, let's get right into it: